Motosumo scores $6M to spin up a challenge to Peloton – TechCrunch

 The 2015-founded fit-tech startup has developed a system for measuring cycling cadence without additional sensors — users need only affix their existing smartphone or tablet to a stationary exercise bike to get real-time feedback on their performance.
-No expensive Peloton-style connected bike required… Just strap on your smartphone and pedal away on that ancient exercise bike you found gathering dust in the loft.
+No expensive Peloton-style connected bike is required… fust strap on your smartphone and pedal away on that ancient exercise bike you found gathering dust in the loft.

-The startup’s focus to-date has been more on the b2b side — selling its software to fitness instructors and gyms hosting spin classes who are looking to upgrade the experience with real-time tracking.
-But it’s now set to ramp up it b2c business, seizing the opportunity to build at home fitness business as the coronavirus pandemic continues to make life challenging for traditional gyms.
+The startup’s focus to date has been more on the B2B side — selling its software to fitness instructors and gyms hosting spin classes who are looking to upgrade the experience with real-time tracking.
+But it’s now set to ramp up it B2C business, seizing the opportunity to build at home fitness business as the coronavirus pandemic continues to make life challenging for traditional gyms.

 “The B2C marketing is just kicking in now and the performance with our early members is very positive over the past few months with an average session rating of 4.9 out of 5.
 We expect our Motosumo member base will grow very quickly from here.”

-Note: This report was updated to correct the number of users of Momentum, the B2B version of Motosumo’s tech; it’s 25,000 not 2,500 as we were originally told.